Adventure starts here

 Money & practicalities

-• Language: basic English is common in tourism; learning a few Spanish phrases is appreciated.
+• Language: Spanish is primary; basic English is common in tourist areas—learn a few phrases to be polite.

 Insider tips